Back to the History Page.

 The opera house at Prairie Village was constructed in 1912 in Oldham, SD.
 It was built in commemoration of the Socialist Party, and was first called the Socialist Hall.
 It was constructed through donations by area citizens and party locals.
 Later the “-ist” from the building name was dropped, and it became the Social Hall.

-Now in its 100th year of existance, the opera house has been the venue for literally thousands of programs, performances, dances, social gatherings, and meetings.
+Now over 100 years old, the opera house has been the venue for literally thousands of programs, performances, dances, social gatherings, and meetings.
+As the flagship historic building at Prairie Village, various activities continue to be conducted in this grand old opera house.